KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_pointer/README.md

 ## Overview

-This extension provides a standardized way of animating arbitrary glTF properties according to the **glTF 2.0 Asset Object Model**.
+This extension provides a standardized way of animating arbitrary glTF properties according to the [glTF 2.0 Asset Object Model](../../../../specification/2.0/ObjectModel.adoc).

 ### Motivation